-15. For those not enrolled in EFTPS, cheques will be issued as the final settlement or as advances for federal or state or municipal income tax liabilities attributable to United Nations earnings and the cheques are made payable to the income tax authority.
+14. For those not enrolled in EFTPS, cheques will be issued as the final settlement or as advances for federal or state or municipal income tax liabilities attributable to United Nations earnings and the cheques are made payable to the income tax authority.
 The staff member must forward any such cheques immediately to the appropriate tax authority.
 Cheques payable to a tax authority must never, under any circumstances, be deposited into a personal account.

-16. Failure to forward cheques made payable to the tax authorities promptly to the appropriate tax authorities may result in the suspension of the issuance of future tax payments.
+15. Failure to forward cheques made payable to the tax authorities promptly to the appropriate tax authorities may result in the suspension of the issuance of future tax payments.
 Depositing a cheque made payable to a tax authority into a personal account may result in the suspension of the issuance of future tax payments, recovery of amounts already advanced and/or paid and possible disciplinary action.

-17. An exception to the United Nations procedure of issuing cheques payable to the tax authorities will be made only if the staff member provides proof that full payment of income tax settlements (except for the estimated tax advances for the current year) has already been made at the time the claim is submitted.
+16. An exception to the United Nations procedure of issuing cheques payable to the tax authorities will be made only if the staff member provides proof that full payment of income tax settlements (except for the estimated tax advances for the current year) has already been made at the time the claim is submitted.
 Proof of payment means copies of both sides of cancelled cheques made payable to the tax authorities or certified transcripts of taxpayer accounts.
 Any claims for reimbursement of income taxes that request a cheque made payable to the staff member but do not provide acceptable proof of payment will not be honoured.
 Cheque(s) will be distributed through normal channels unless indicated otherwise in form F.65.
-If indicated otherwise in form F.65, United Nations staff members who have access to Umoja Employee Self-Service must update their address in Umoja.
-In such cases, the addresses of all other staff (e.g., the staff of the United Nations Development Programme (UNDP) and the World Health Organization (WHO) and separated United Nations staff) will be updated in Umoja by the Income Tax Unit.
+If indicated otherwise in form F.65, the United Nations staff members who have access to Umoja Employee Self-Service must update their address in Umoja.
+In such cases, addresses of all other staff (e.g., staff of the United Nations Development Program (UNDP), the World Health Organization (WHO), etc. and separated United Nations staff) will be updated in Umoja by the Income Tax Unit.

-18. The tax authorities require each taxpayer to enter his or her Social Security number on each cheque so that the tax authority can credit the cheque to the correct account.
+17. The tax authorities require each taxpayer to enter his or her Social Security number on each cheque so that the tax authority can credit the cheque to the correct account.
 Staff members should verify that the Social Security number printed on the face of each tax cheque is correct.
 Married staff members should always write their own Social Security number on any cheque issued by the United Nations and not the Social Security number of their spouse.
 Staff members are urged to keep a record of the number of each tax cheque received from the United Nations.
-Copies of cancelled cheques within three years from the dates of issuance can be obtained by providing the United Nations with the actual cheque numbers, together with an acceptable justification for the request.

-19. Tax cheques are generally issued approximately two weeks before the estimated tax payment and annual tax filing due dates.
+18. Tax cheques are generally issued approximately two weeks before the estimated tax payment and annual tax filing due dates.
 Staff members who expect to be on official travel or leave on the date that tax cheques are expected to be issued should make prior arrangements with their executive officers, so that they can send their cheques to the appropriate tax authorities before the due date.
 It is not possible for the Income Tax Unit to accommodate requests for early issuance of cheques.